awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 ## Connecting to Secrets Manager Through a VPC Endpoint<a name="vpc-endpoint"></a>

-Instead of connecting your VPC to the internet, you can connect directly to Secrets Manager through a private endpoint that you configure within your VPC\.
-When you use a VPC service endpoint, communication between your VPC and Secrets Manager occurs entirely within the AWS network, and requires no public internet access\.
+Instead of connecting your VPC to an internet, you can connect directly to Secrets Manager through a private endpoint you configure within your VPC\.
+When you use a VPC service endpoint, communication between your VPC and Secrets Manager occurs entirely within the AWS network, and requires no public Internet access\.

-Secrets Manager supports Amazon VPC [interface endpoints](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpce-interface.html) that are provided by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html#what-is-privatelink)\.
-Each VPC endpoint is represented by one or more [elastic network interfaces](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) with private IP addresses in your VPC subnets\.
+Secrets Manager supports Amazon VPC [interface endpoints](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpce-interface.html) provided by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html#what-is-privatelink)\.
+One or more Each VPC endpoint is represented by one or more [elastic network interfaces](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) with private IP addresses in your VPC subnets\.

 The VPC interface endpoint connects your VPC directly to Secrets Manager without a NAT device, VPN connection, or AWS Direct Connect connection\.
-The instances in your VPC don't need public IP addresses to communicate with Secrets Manager\.
+The instances in your VPC don't require public IP addresses to communicate with Secrets Manager\.

 For your Lambda rotation function to find the private endpoint, perform one of the following steps:
 + You can manually specify the VPC endpoint in [Secrets Manager API operations](https://docs.aws.amazon.com/secretsmanager/latest/apireference/) and [AWS CLI commands](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/index.html)\.
 For example, the following command uses the **endpoint\-url** parameter to specify a VPC endpoint in an AWS CLI command to Secrets Manager\.